TypeStrong/atom-typescript/CONTRIBUTING.md

 Advantage: you only need to define the query/response interface once (in `projectService.ts`) and write it in a testable `sync` manner.
 The parent code is never out of sync from the function definition (thanks to `childQuery`).
 Adding new functions is done is a typesafe way as you would write any other sync function + additionally using only one additional line of code in `parent.ts` (`childQuery`).

-## Getting the language service
+## Language Service Documentation
-The TypeScript Language service : https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API
+The TypeScript Language service docs: https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API

 ## Depending upon other atom packages
 There isn't a documented way : https://discuss.atom.io/t/depending-on-other-packages/2360/16